rperea14/rotrk_landmarks/README.md

 # rotrk_landmarks
 A set of tools to read, write and modify *.trk *.trk.gz or *.nii  *.nii.gz files from diffusion imaging tractography.

+#FOR GITHUBusERS: (NOTED 10_27_2018.
+COMMITS WILL BE OCCASIONALLY DONE.
+I WILL BE USING RPEREA14 B!TBUCKET ACCOUNT FOR WORK ENVIRONMENT SIMPLIFIACTION "

 The *trk file format is explained in detailed here: http://trackvis.org/docs/?subsect=fileformat